 How We Can Help Your Plantar Fasciitis

-At Johnson Family Chiropractic, we have also seen several cases of plantar fasciitis resolve with the help of additional therapies.
+At Johnson Family Chiropractic of Peoria, Dr. Johnson has also seen multiple cases of plantar fasciitis resolve with the help of additional therapies.
 For example, underwater ultrasound therapy has been effective in many cases.

 If there is a problem with the way your foot meets the ground, you may require orthotics, taping, or stretching.
 There are some specific exercises and movements that you can do to ensure that your foot remains strong during your healing from this condition.
 Ask Dr. Johnson about these specific movements and rehabilitation, or e-mail or call us today to schedule a consultation at Johnson Family Chiropractic of Peoria.